RangerMauve/nexilis/README.md

 ```

 ### Components
 Elements that contain a dash `-` in the name, will be treated as Components.
+This is based off of the way the new [Custom Elements](http://webcomponents.org/articles/introduction-to-custom-elements/) spec works.

 If a component hasn't been added with the given name, it will be treated as a regular element.
 This allows you to play nice with HTML custom elements.